 Other great and gay-popular hotel options right in the Quarter include the posh Ritz-Carlton New Orleans, and the affordable yet well-maintained and highly charming Le Richelieu, which is close to Faubourg Marigny and the French Market; and moderately priced Place D’Armes Hotel, only property directly facing glorious Jackson Square.
 On Canal Street right on the edge of the Quarter, the New Orleans Marriott is a well-run, attractive, and centrally located option that often offers GLBT packages during big events, like Southern Decadence.

 The Central Business District, the heart of downtown New Orleans, has a number of excellent hotels that cater to a mix of business and leisure travelers.
-One of the tops among these was also one of the last Katrina-damaged properties to reopen: the Hyatt Regency New Orleans, which underwent an incredibly ambitious makeover before reopening in 2011.
+One of the tops among these was also one of the last Katrina-damaged properties to reopen: the Hyatt Regency New Orleans, which underwent an incredibly ambitious makeover before its relaunch.
 This is one of the largest hotels in the South, a very popular venue for conventions, but because it's right by the Superdome, is home to the stellar John Besh restaurant Borgne, has a fab rooftop fitness center with amazing views, and is convenient to the Quarter, this is a great lodging to consider whatever your reason for visiting New Orleans.
 Rooms are spacious, and in addition to Borgne as well as a Starbucks, there are a few handy food and nightlife options on property.

 Right adjacent to the CBD, in the Warehouse District, the Windsor Court Hotel has for years embodied the grace, warmth, and elegance of New Orleans.
 Spacious rooms are outfitted with Italian marble bathrooms and tasteful color schemes, and the New Orleans Grill serves some of the city's most rarefied cuisine.
 Harrah's New Orleans Casino & Hotel has made a big splash with its fab, AAA Four Diamond property---a 26-story tower with 450 big rooms and access not only to all-night gaming but some of the hottest new restaurants in the city: Besh Steakhouse among them.